-The modern artist is a thinker, pathfinder, explorer and experimenter: one who applies investigative and critical thinking in the production of creative works.
+The modern artist is a pathfinder, explorer and experimenter, who applies investigative and critical thinking in the production of creative works.
+An artist’s approach relies upon free-thinking, role-playing, close collaboration, workshops and research.

-An artist’s approach – which relies upon free-thinking, role-playing, close collaboration, workshops and research – can be extrapolated to business, to foster innovation and challenge entrenched modes of thinking.
-Indeed, examples of artists’ collaborations, such as an orchestra or a theatre production team, are now recognised as pioneering forms of team systems and project oriented organisational structures.
+In business, this approach can be drawn upon to foster innovation and challenge entrenched modes of thinking.
+Artists’ collaborations, such as an orchestra or a theatre production team, are now recognised as pioneering forms of team systems and project-oriented organisational structures.

 Our corporate education programs are designed to help your business leverage the creative process for competitive advantage.
 We will show your team how to:

 - Thrive in an environment of experimentation, self-assessment and creativity

 - Push the boundaries of knowledge and innovation